Bootstrap Inference when Using Multiple Imputation: Theoretical Considerations

 \subsubsection{Boot MI and Boot MI (PS)}

 Boot MI uses $\mathcal{D}=\{\mathcal{D}_{mis},\mathcal{D}_{obs}\}$ for bootstrapping.
-Most importantly, we estimate $\theta$, the quantity of interest, in each bootstrap sample using multiple imputation .
+Most importantly, we estimate $\theta$, the quantity of interest, in each bootstrap sample using multiple imputation.
 We therefore approximate $P(\theta|D_{obs})$ through (\ref{eqn:MI_integral}) by using multiple imputation to obtain $\hat{\theta}$ and bootstrapping to estimate its distribution -- which is valid under the missing at random assumption.

-However, if we simply pool the data and apply the method Boot MI (PS), our focus shifts from $\theta$ to $\theta_{m,b}$: effectively each of the $B \times M$ estimates $\theta_{m,b}$ serves then as an estimator of $\theta$ (as we do not average any of them).
-A possible interpretation of this observation is that each $\hat{\theta}_{m,b}$ estimates $\theta$ and since this is only a single draw from the posterior predicative distribution $P(\mathcal{D}_{mis}|\mathcal{D}_{obs})$ we use $M=1$, i.e. we calculate $\hat{\bar\theta}_{\text{MI}} = \frac{1}{1} \sum_{m=1}^{1} \hat{\theta}_{m,b}$ -- $B \times M$ times.
+However, if we simply pool the data and apply the method Boot MI (PS) we essentially pool all estimates $\hat{\theta}_{m,b}$: with this approach each of the $B \times M$ estimates $\hat{\theta}_{m,b}$ serves then as an estimator of $\theta$ (as we do not combine/average any of them).
+A possible interpretation of this observation is that each $\hat{\theta}_{m,b}$ estimates $\theta$ and since this is only a single draw from the posterior predictive distribution $P(\mathcal{D}_{mis}|\mathcal{D}_{obs})$ we conduct multiple imputation with $M=1$, i.e. we calculate $\hat{\bar\theta}_{\text{MI}} = \frac{1}{1} \sum_{m=1}^{1} \hat{\theta}_{m,b}$, $B \times M$ times.
 Such an estimator is statistically inefficient as we know from MI theory: the relative efficiency of an MI based estimator (compared to the true variance) is $(1+\frac{\gamma}{M})^{-1}$ where $\gamma$ describes the fraction of missingness (i.e. $V/(W+V)$) in the data.
-For example, if the fraction of missingness is $0.25$, and $M=5$, then the loss of efficiency if 5\% \cite{White:2011}.
+For example, if the fraction of missingness is $0.25$, and $M=5$, then the loss of efficiency is 5\% \cite{White:2011}.
 The lower $M$, the lower the efficiency, and thus the higher the variance.
-This explains the results of the simulation studies: pooling the estimates is not wrong in itself, but inefficient.
+This explains the results of the simulation studies: pooling the estimates is inefficient, does therefore overestimate the variance, and thus leads to confidence intervals with incorrect coverage.

 It follows that one typically gets larger interval estimates when using Boot MI (PS) instead of Boot MI.
 Similarly, one can decide to use Boot MI with $M=1$, which is not incorrect but often inefficient in terms of interval estimation.